Benedicta-Onyekwere/aws-bootcamp-cruddur-2023/journal/week6.md

 ./bin/ecs/connect-to-frontend-react-js d4fefab995a64c5791b0f81bb30565df
 ```
 - Curled `localhost:3000`.
-- Since curl be used inside the Alpine container, created and added a healthcheck command for the frontend-react-js `task-definitions` file.
+- Since curl can be used inside the Alpine container, created and added a healthcheck command for the frontend-react-js `task-definitions` file.
 ```sh
 "containerDefinitions": [
       {